Ceremony to honor graduates of military universities and senior officers

 The ceremony also honored the graduates of higher military educational institutions: the Command and Staff Department of the Belarusian Military Academy, the Police Academy, the National Security Institute and some military universities of Russia.
 Twenty-one people serving in the Armed Forces, Interior Ministry interior forces, and national security bodies received letters of commendation from the Belarusian president in recognition of academic excellence and exemplary fulfillment of their military duties.

-Alexander Lukashenko congratulated officers on the successful graduation and the generals on the promotion.
+Aleksandr Lukashenko congratulated officers on the successful graduation and the generals on the promotion.
 “Defending the Motherland is a difficult but noble job.
 The Belarusian nation believes in you and counts on your responsibility and high professionalism.
 You must justify this trust and perform well the tasks in the new positions,” the head of state underlined.

 Military personnel play a decisive role in enhancing the operational capability of the Armed Forces, the president said.
 These are the people who have devoted their lives to defending the motherland.
 They will face difficult and responsible tasks of ensuring the highest-level combat skills and coherence of the command bodies and troops, training subordinates the modern warfare methods.

 “Please pay attention to the strengthening of military discipline, fostering a sense of vigilance and mutual support.
 You must serve as an example for subordinates.
-Remember that at all times officers have been people of duty, honor and discipline,” Alexander Lukashenko said addressing the military.
+Remember that at all times officers have been people of duty, honor and discipline,” Aleksandr Lukashenko said addressing the military.